MicrosoftDocs/power-automate-docs/articles/sap-integration/overview.md

 The preview version of SAP integration with Microsoft Power Platform is built on a broad set of new functionality designed to make it easier for organizations that rely on SAP to digitally transform and automate their business processes.
 The enhancements include:

 - Prebuilt SAP Integration solution
-- Advanced SAP system connections
+- Advanced SAP system connection support
 - Updated On-premises data gateway
 - New Logic Apps Functions
 - Updated SAP ERP connector

 > [!IMPORTANT]
+>
 > - This is a preview feature.
 > - [!INCLUDE[cc_preview_features_definition](../includes/cc-preview-features-definition.md)]